velzie/dotfiles/README.md

  # dotfiles
-my personal configurations for stuff
+ my personal configurations for stuff contains some wallpapers its cool i guess